Saturday, 1 May 2021

 "Local variable str defined in an enclosing scope must be final or effectively final"

-The difference between a final and an effectively final variable is that a final variable is explicitly declared with the final keyword and cannot be reassigned, whereas an effectively final variable does not need to be declared as final, but its value cannot be changed once it is initialized.
-If the value is changed (i.e., the variable is not effectively final), it cannot be accessed inside a lambda expression.
+The difference between a final variable and an effectively final variable is that a final variable is explicitly declared using the final keyword and cannot be reassigned after it is initialized.
+An effectively final variable, on the other hand, is not explicitly declared as final, but its value is never modified after initialization, so the compiler treats it as if it were final.

 Related Posts:-